amirmoradi/PortfolioStressSolution/README.md

 ## Database choice

-I used SQLite because the brief allows a file-based relational database, and it makes the solution easy to run locally.
+I used SQLite because the Task Description allows a file-based relational database, and it makes the solution easy to run locally.

 Schema script:
 `sql/create-sqlite-schema.sql`